iamdudeman/sola-game-engine/README.md

   * Figure out how to implement
     * Translate
     * Scale / zoom
-* Renderer
-  * DrawString method(s)
-    * DrawString could use this bitmap to actually draw the pixels with the desired color
 * Tools
-  * Tool to rasterize fonts into a bitmap + font information files
   * Tool to export browser platform Main java method instead of using gradle plugin
 * Animation
   * Component and System